 Family Education Rights and Privacy Act (FERPA)

-San Jacinto College policy VI.6000B, Confidentiality of Student Records outline the regulations that pertain to the confidentiality of education records of San Jacinto College students.
+San Jacinto College Policy VI.6000.B, Confidentiality of Student Records, outlines the regulations that pertain to the confidentiality of education records of San Jacinto College students.

-Educational records are all records that contain information directly related to a student and are maintained by an educational agency or institution, or by a party acting on its behalf.
+Educational records are all records that contain information directly related to a student and are maintained by the College or by a party acting on its behalf.
 As used in this policy, “records” includes paper files, electronic and digital files, audio files, and video and photographic files.